ERMETE-Lab/MP-pyISFenix/README.md

 ## How to cite
 If you use this code in your research, please cite the following paper

+- S. Riva, C. Introini, and A. Cammi, “*A finite element implementation of the incompressible Schroedinger flow method*,” Physics of Fluids, vol. 36, p.
+017138, 01 2024

+Here in bibtex format

 ```bibtex
 @article{AIP_202401,
     author = {\textbf{\underline{Stefano Riva}} and Introini, Carolina and Cammi, Antonio},